SolraBizna/liso/README.md

 - **Control-X**: Send `Swap`.
 - **Return (control-M) or Enter (control-J)**: Send the current line of input.

-More bindings may be added in the future.
+More bindings may be added in the future, and some of these are subject to change before 1.0.

 # TODO

+- "suspended" method, which temporarily closes down Liso interactivity, runs a passed-in closure, then hits back where it left off.
+- "echoln" method, which is exactly like "println" but won't output anything in "pipe mode".
 - Control-S/-Q on input
 - Squelch output feature (with mandatory status line, related to above)
 - Control-G on input
 - History
 - Tab completion
 - Windows testing
-- Document all the things
+- Document all the things, especially the weird VT52 module
 - Move all the channels into TtyState

 # Legalese